Calzagatti: Grandma’s Original Modenese Recipe

-The Calzagatti, Grandma’s Modenese recipe, is an ancient recipe from Modena and its surroundings, a perfect snack for the fall-winter period that wonderfully combines two dishes of peasant tradition.
+The Calzagatti (Grandma’s Modenese recipe) is a very ancient recipe from Modena and the surrounding area, a perfect autumn-winter snack that wonderfully pairs two dishes of the peasant tradition.

-In fact, polenta, for years, defeated the hunger of the poor, and beans that replaced meat, thus giving life to a single dish, calzagatti, whose origins are lost in the mists of time, and the legends surrounding it are many.
+For years polenta defeated the hunger of the poor, while beans replaced meat, giving life to a single thing: the calzagatti.
+Its origins are lost in the mists of time and many legends surround it.

-But one thing is certain, the Calzagatti, Grandma’s Modenese recipe, are delicious, rectangles of fried polenta and beans, crunchy on the outside and soft on the inside, to try at least once in a lifetime.
+But one thing is certain: the Calzagatti (Grandma’s Modenese recipe) are delicious, rectangles of polenta and beans fried until crunchy on the outside and soft inside — worth trying at least once in your life.

-If you like polenta as much as we do, below are more ideas to prepare it in a different and tasty way, and then let’s go, as always, right after the photo to discover how to prepare the Calzagatti, Grandma’s recipe!
+If you love polenta as much as we do, below I leave you other ideas to prepare it in always different and tasty ways, and then — as always — right after the photo we’ll see how to prepare the Calzagatti, Grandma’s recipe!

 Calzagatti, Grandma's Modenese Recipe